 You enter the office each morning to a weird, uncomfortable vibe.
-It’s as though the entire room stops talking the instant you walk through the door.
-No, you’re not imagining it.
+It may feel like the entire room stops talking the instant you walk through the door.
+No, you're not imagining it.
 Perhaps they know something that nobody wants to tell you.

 6. You've been asked to train someone up

 Training up a new employee could be seen as an honour.
-Perhaps the management team thinks you’re senior enough to take on the responsibility of taking a newbie under your wing.
-However, if you’ve suddenly found yourself teaching them how to do your job, alarms bells should be ringing.
+Perhaps the management team or higher ups think you're senior enough to take on the responsibility of taking a newbie under your wing.
+However, if you've suddenly found yourself teaching them how to do your job, alarm bells should be ringing.
 Could this be one of the warning signs of getting fired?
 You know the answer.

 7. Your boss goes directly to your subordinates